 If you prepare your taxes yourself, using tax software like TurboTax will make tax time a breeze.
 You don’t need an accounting degree to use the program, and with TurboTax, you can be sure that you will get all of the tax deductions and credits that you qualify for.
 Take TurboTax for a test drive by signing up for a free trial.

 Here are the four steps that you can implement immediately to maximize your tax refund:

 1. Find All Possible Tax Deductions to Maximize Tax Deductions

 As you probably already know, many business expenses can be deducted from your income.
-This helps you save money when it comes time for taxes, since a lower claimed income means less money getting sent to Uncle Sam.
-What you may not have known, however, is the sheer number of possible deductions and the different ways you can calculate them.
+This helps you save money when it comes time for taxes, since less income means less money that you have to pay taxes on.
+What you may not have known, however, is the sheer number of possible deductions that you may qualify for and how to calculate those deductions.

-Contrary to popular belief, the IRS does not have a master list of everything a business can deduct.
+Believe it or not, the IRS does not have a master list of everything a business can deduct.
 Instead, the IRS simply defines a business expense as anything that incurs a “cost of carrying on a trade or business.”
-This includes things like:
+This includes things like the following:

 - Wages, Salaries, Bonuses, Commissions

 As we said above, anything that incurs a “cost of carrying on a trade or business” can qualify as a business expense.
 The only other requirements are that these costs are “ordinary and necessary.”
 As the IRS states, “an ordinary expense is one that is common and accepted in your trade or business.
 A necessary expense is one that is helpful and appropriate for your trade or business.”